Property Management Transitions: Smooth Staff Changes

 It’s important to understand that transitioning manager duties is a common industry practice for property management companies.
 Change can also be a great thing for your community!
 Although boards may view manager turnover as a strike against their management company, it doesn’t have to be!

-That doesn't have to be the case, says Stephanie Parker, vice president of operations at FirstService Residential.
+That doesn't have to be the case, says Stephanie Parker, President, South Florida Condo-HOA Division at FirstService Residential.
 "Boards see the value of their management company through their manager," Parker explains.
 "Of course, the relationship with their manager is a key piece.
 But the broader support that both your manager and your community get from the company is just as, if not more, important."

 A regional director who works closely with your manager will also have a relationship with the board and work closely with the management company’s client accounting, technology, administrative and customer care departments.
 This means they are very familiar with your community’s needs and projects, and will make sure everything stays on track while your new manager gets settled in.
 That's the "dream team" approach!